Scientific Name

 Etymology

-The specific epithet "velutinum (vel-oo-TEE-num)" is an inflected form of the Latin adjective "velutinus," meaning "velvety," and refers to the texture of the leaves.
+The specific epithet "velutinum (vel-oo-TEE-num)" means "velvety, velutinous" and refers to the texture of the leaves of this species.

 How to Grow and Care for Conophytum velutinum

-Hardiness: High temperatures are not a problem for this plant, but it can be damaged when the temperatures go below the freezing point.
+Hardiness: High temperatures are not a problem for this plant, but it can be damaged when temperatures go below freezing.
 C. velutinum can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

 Watering: C. velutinum requires little or no water when it goes dormant in the spring.
-In the fall, when it begins growing, it is safe to water deeply, allowing the soil to dry before watering again.
-During active growth, your plant needs water if leaves start to wrinkle.
+When it begins growing in the fall, it is safe to water deeply, allowing the soil to dry before watering again.
+During active growth, your plant needs water if the leaves start to wrinkle.

-Repotting: The best time to repot C. velutinum is at the beginning of the period of active growth, but repotting can be done at almost any time while the plant is actively growing.
+Repotting: The best time to repot C. velutinum is at the beginning of the active growth period, but repotting can be done at almost any time while the plant is actively growing.

 Learn more at How to Grow and Care for Conophytum.